City Guides

 • 35L-40L: At 35L-40L you’ll still have to pack light and be selective about what you bring but it’s certainly possible to travel for longer periods of time with a backpack in this range.

 • 40L-45L: Most people will be most comfortable with a backpack in the 40L-45L range — which also happens to be about the limit for a bag to be considered “carry-on” sized.
 You’ll still need to pack light but you can carry plenty.
-By the way, this is that size backpack we usually carry when we travel for more than two or three days.
+By the way, this is the size backpack we usually carry when we travel for more than two or three days.

-• Over 45L: There are a few bags around 46L-48L that should be ok to carry-on but you start running the risk of being too large.
+• Over 45L: There are a few bags around 46L-48L that should be ok to carry on but you start running the risk of being too large.
 There are also huge bags that hit the 55L-80L range that will be way too big.

 Features of a Good Carry-On Backpack